Arts Administration and Live Classes

 Emergency Preparedness Educational Programming for Arts Administration Programs

-The Performing Arts Readiness project offers free online and in-person training that is tailored to the needs of Arts Administration students.
+The Performing Arts Readiness project offers free online training that is tailored to the needs of Arts Administration students.

 1 - Introduce the next generation of arts leaders to the importance of emergency planning.

 2 - Promote the inclusion of arts’ preparedness and emergency planning in degree-granting and certificate curricula.

 Tom Clareson, Project Director, Performing Arts Readiness (PAR) Tom.Clareson@lyrasis.org